-Deploying the right kind of IAM solution in your digitally driven organization, significantly accelerates digital transformation, here’s how;
+Deploying the right kind of IAM solution in your digitally-driven organization accelerates digital transformation, here’s how;

 1.Factors Risk-based Authentication (RBA)

-These ecosystems are invariably third-party agnostic entities – because we live in times of on-demand operations, hyper-customization and vendor-led economies and the definition covers most business’ statuses.
-Opening yourself up to the world at large then warrants further customization to the way you seal you gates.
+These ecosystems are invariably third-party agnostic entities – because we live in times of on-demand operations, hyper-customization, and vendor-led economies.
+Opening yourself up to the world at large then warrants further customization to the way you seal your gates.

-Risk-based authentication, a process that employs analytics to gauge the business situation of the access and the user behavior associated with it is therefore imperative to ensure that you’re a step ahead of potential perpetuators.
+Risk-based authentication, a process that employs analytics to gauge the business situation of the access and the user behavior associated with it is essential to ensure that you’re a step ahead of potential perpetrators.

 Often enough, companies believe that RBA is only for larger corporations and not for everyday transactions of their relatively smaller teams.
 But a strong SSO and RBA policies have now become the starting point for any organization looking to accelerate safely.

 Digital transformation is an enabler and the means to the end that is productivity.
 In order to make the most of your investments in technology, resources, and people, you need to make cross-functional collaboration simpler than ever.
 Cross-function, by definition, involves remote teams from across the world, solutions originated in different locations of the world and devices that go beyond traditional form factors.